-Based on the feedback from the President, the institution may prepare a revised report of eligibility.
-The report of eligibility addresses the institution's compliance with the Requirements of Affiliation for Free-Standing Institutions Abroad and includes a letter of intent stating that the institution's governing board has authorized seeking eventual affiliation with the New England Commission of Higher Education.
+Based on the feedback from the above visit, the institution may finalize its report of eligibility addressing the institution's compliance with the Requirements of Affiliation.
+(Specific instructions on preparing the report of eligibility can be found in the Appendix to this booklet.)
+The institution should include a letter of intent stating that the institution's governing board has authorized seeking affiliation with the New England Commission of Higher Education.